 Infrastructure plans and strategies

-On behalf of Auckland motorists, the AA is closely engaged with the plans and strategies that will shape Auckland’s transport infrastructure future.
-Two key documents are Auckland Transport’s Integrated Transport Programme (the 30-year investment programme to deliver on the transport goals of the Auckland Plan) and Auckland Council’s Long-Term Plan.
-As these documents are developed and debated, the AA will ensure that the views and interests of motorists are strongly represented.
+On behalf of Auckland AA Members and all Auckland motorists, the AA is closely engaged with the plans and strategies that will shape Auckland’s transport infrastructure future, particularly the Auckland Transport Alignment Project and the Auckland Council’s Long-Term Plan.
+On key issues such as where and when to invest in infrastructure, the possibility of congestion charging in Auckland, and new tools to raise revenue for transport, the AA will ensure that the views and interests of motorists are strongly represented.

 Auckland Matters newsletter

 Auckland Matters is the AA’s newsletter on Auckland transport infrastructure issues.
-The aim of the newsletter is to raise awareness, encourage debate, and push for policy approaches that we believe will help to deliver the best transport outcomes for Auckland.
+The aim of the newsletter is to raise awareness, encourage debate, and push for the right policy approaches.
 Each edition focuses on a different transport theme, providing insights into the opinions of our Auckland Membership and a set of recommendations for local and central government officials.

 Auckland District Councillors